Near Wilton in Cedar County, Iowa — The American Midwest (Upper Plains)

 4. Willie And Martin Handcart Companies.
 Five handcart companies were organized in 1856 to make the thirteen hundred mile trip from the end of the railroad at Iowa City, Iowa, to Salt Lake City.
 The first three Handcart Companies made the thirteen hundred mile journey faster and with less problems than had been experienced with wagon trains.
 The last two companies, the Willie Company and Martin Company were an entirely different story.
 (Submitted on July 26, 2010, by PaulwC3 of Northern, Virginia.)

-Categories. • Churches & Religion • Education • Notable Buildings • Notable Places • Settlements & Settlers •
+Topics.
+This marker is included in these topic lists: Churches & Religion • Education • Notable Buildings • Notable Places • Settlements & Settlers